 Common Causes of Water Contamination

 - Sewage & Waste Water Sewage, farm and factory liquid waste is sometimes discharged into water sources which can mix in with local water supply.
 These chemicals can be poisonous for animals, plants and humans.

 - Rubbish Dumping Dumping of rubbish into water lakes and rivers causes problems with water quality.
 These include plastics, aluminium, steel, Styrofoam and waste chemicals.
 Many of these can take hundreds of years to decay in water.

 - Industrial Waste Industrial waste is one of the worst water pollutants as it includes dangerous chemicals including asbestos, mercury, lead and mercury which are hazardous to people, plants, animals and environment.

 - Acid Rain Acid rain is common in industrial and highly polluted areas.
-When it rains acidic particles will mix with vapor resulting in acid rain collected by rain water tanks.
+When it rains, acidic particles will mix with vapour resulting in acid rain collected by rainwater tanks.

 - Eutrophication Eutrophication happens when there is an increase of nutrients in water bodies.
-This causes bloom of algae in water.
-Eutrophication depletes oxygen in water which affects aquatic animal population and can contaminate drinking water.
+This causes a bloom of algae in the water.
+Eutrophication depletes oxygen in the water which affects aquatic animal population and can contaminate drinking water.

 To learn more on How To Test Your Water, visit our FAQ's page or visit your local water board website.